Adroiti/docs-for-code-review-tools/RuboCop/Style-ClassVars.md

-Pattern: Class vars
+Pattern: Use of class variable

 Issue: -

 ## Description

-This cop checks for uses of class variables.
-Offenses are signaled only on assignment to class variables to reduced the number of offenses that would be reported.
+This cop checks for uses of class variables (`@@`).
+Class instance variables should usually be preferred over class variables.

 ## Further Reading